wilsoniovlabs/relaying-services-sdk-dapp/README.md

 REACT_APP_RIF_RELAY_CHAIN_ID=33
 REACT_APP_RIF_RELAY_GAS_PRICE_FACTOR_PERCENT=0
-REACT_APP_RIF_RELAY_RELAY_LOOKUP_WINDOW_BLOCKS=1e5
+REACT_APP_RIF_RELAY_LOOKUP_WINDOW_BLOCKS=1e5
 REACT_APP_RIF_RELAY_PREFERRED_RELAYS=http://localhost:8090
 ```

-2. Open a terminal in the sample dApp project root and execute
+2. Open a terminal in the sample dApp project root and run

 ```
 npm start
 ```

-3. Ensure that MetaMask is configured to use the same network that you used to deploy the contracts (e.g. Regtest or Testnet).
+3. Ensure that MetaMask is configured to use the same network where you deployed the contracts (e.g. Regtest or Testnet).

 4. Open a browser and navigate to http://localhost:3000

 ## Troubleshooting
 ### Error On Transaction Nonce
-It may happen to you when using the RSK Regtest enviroment that an alert pop up may show indicating that the Transaction nonce is wrong.
+When using the RSK Regtest enviroment, it may happen that the transaction nonce is wrong.
 This is due to a MetaMask problem in which it saves the nonce locally and when you reset the chain the nonce is changed.

 Solution:
 1. Choose the account in which you have the problem
 2. Enter Metamask `Advanced Settings`
 3. Click on `Reset Account`.
-This will deleted all data from the account saved in metamask, and it will look it up again on the chain.
-Please note that it does not delete the account, only the info gathered from the current connected blockchain.
+This will delete all data from the account saved in metamask, and it will look it up again on the chain.
+Please note that this procedure does not delete the account, but only the info gathered from the current connected blockchain.

 Read more about this on [this medium post](https://medium.com/singapore-blockchain-dapps/reset-metamask-nonce-766dd4c27ca8)